Partial Symmetry Detection for 3D Geometry using Contrastive Learning with Geodesic Point Cloud Patches

+To extract local symmetric patterns we need the symmetry distance matrix between all patches.
+The ICP distance is a reliable measure for a single pair, but comparing two patches takes seconds, making the $O(n^2)$ pairwise computation impractical for the dense patch sampling we require: a $16 \times 16$ matrix takes $35$ seconds, while a $1k \times 1k$ matrix takes almost $4$ hours.
+We therefore replace the explicit registration with a learned embedding: each patch $p$ is lifted to a feature space in which similarity reduces to a single dot product.
+To this end we train a neural network as a feature extractor $enc(p^{norm}) = z$, where $p^{norm}$ is the normalized input patch and $z \in \mathbb{R}^{32}$ the embedded feature vector.

-\textbf{Feature Invariance} To account for various types of symmetry, we must calculate features that remain unaffected by rotation, reflection, translation and scale.
-We achieve rotation-invariance by utilizing Vector Neurons \cite{deng2021vector} at the core of our model.
-We use VN-DGCNN as the formulation of a lightweight feature encoder $enc(\cdot)$.
-The authors introduce rotation invariance by appending an invariant layer to an equivariant network, where the equivariance becomes invariant by a product of an equivariant signal with the transpose of an equivariant signal.
-Translation-invariance can be achieved by centering the mean input point cloud at zero and scale-invariance established by scaling each input patch to the size of a unit sphere.
-These normalization techniques allow us to encode each point cloud into a feature vector $z$ that is invariant to rotation, translation and scale.
-Additionally, during training we randomly reflect the data along each axis to account for reflectional symmetry.
-In combination with a rotation invariant encoder, it is sufficient to reflect the data only along one arbitrary axis to learn features robust to reflections.
+\textbf{Feature Invariance.} To account for various types of symmetry, we must calculate features that remain unaffected by rotation, reflection, translation and scale.
+We achieve rotation-invariance by utilizing Vector Neurons~\cite{deng2021vector} at the core of our model, using VN-DGCNN as a lightweight feature encoder $enc(\cdot)$.
+Translation-invariance is achieved by centering the mean input point cloud at zero; scale-invariance by scaling each input patch to the size of a unit sphere.
+During training we randomly reflect the data along each axis to account for reflectional symmetry.